jose-campos1/clients-control/README.md

 <h2>Clients-Control APP<h2>

-This app i'ts made in angular V16..
+<p align="center"> This app i'ts made in angular V16..

 the most challenging isue was to work with different library versions because there are "bugs" in newer versions, that do not work properly with other newer versions of [Google database](https://console.firebase.google.com/u/0/project/client-control-project/firestore/data/~2Fclients~2F1j96OtWKUgPXe77z9oUs)